MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 The capacity management pane allows administrators to view and manage the environments that are either already using this licensing type, and environments without any kind of license or capacity assigned.

-At the top of the capacity management pane, the administrator can see the total capacity available for the tenant, assigned capacity, and how much of the capacity is unassigned and available to be assigned to the environments.
+At the top of the capacity management pane, administrators can see the total capacity available for the tenant, assigned capacity, and how much of the capacity is unassigned and available to be assigned.
 The capacity category (authenticated, anonymous) can be controlled with the tab control on the top.

 Select an environment from the list to display details of the environment on the bottom of the pane, such as region and the type of the environment.
 Capacity assignment for the selected environment can be changed by entering the new amount in the **Assigned units** textbox and selecting **Apply**.